EOEPCA/resource-health/docs/usage/tutorials.md

    ```
    in the `Script` field.
    Click `Submit`
-5. So that this check has more data to inspect, run the previous check a few times manually (you don't need to wait for one run to finish to run the check again).
+5. So that this check has more data to inspect, run the previous check a few times manually (you don't need to wait for one run to finish running the check again).
 Then run the current check once.
-As the `random_outcome`, `random_outcome1`, `random_outcome2` are random, the aggregate check might or might not succeed, but the more times the original check runs, the more likely the aggregate check to succeed.
+As the quantities `random_outcome`, `random_outcome1`, `random_outcome2` are randomised, the aggregate check might or might not succeed, but the more times the original check runs, the more likely the aggregate check to succeed.
 That's it!

 ## Tutorial for platform administrators